 We collect digital geological and hydrogeological data from this area to produce linked 3D shallow groundwater models.
 This helps us to understand the influence of geological deposits on groundwater flow, the hydrology of flood-prone rivers, and the dynamics of past ice-streams.
 This type of information was used in the construction of the Forres area flood defence scheme.

-Since 2007 the BGS has been developing 3D models to capture and visualise the complexity of both the superficial and bedrock geology.
-These models will enable planning authorities and regulators to address land-use issues associated with rapidly increasing urban development, particularly around Inverness.
+Since 2007, the BGS has been developing 3D models to capture and visualise the complexity of both the superficial and bedrock geology.
+These models will enable planning authorities and regulators to address the land use issues associated with rapidly increasing urban development, particularly around Inverness.